 It might also be a good idea to look into a mattress protector to completely avoid any issues related to stains; WinkBed actually sells a mattress protector on their website.
 As an FYI, these protectors tend to somewhat change the feel of a mattress, which a lot of people don’t like.

 Normally, we’d also add that you can pretty much get any mattress protector that you want (even cheap mattress protectors on Amazon), but because WinkBed is such a thick mattress, it might be best just to stick with the one that’s made specifically for this bed.
 Same goes for sheets—you need stretchy ones and you might just prefer the sheets WinkBed sells on their site.
+We haven’t tested their sheets, but if their bed is any indicator of the quality of their other products, I’m sure you’ll really like them.

 This is one of the most durable, resilient mattresses we’ve come across.
 We think WinkBed will be a great option for people of all shapes and sizes—even this cat.